Boughton Monchelsea Parish Council

 The bus timetable can be found on the Arriva website

-The 59 bus service will continue on its current timetable until the improvement work is complete however when the trial service begins, instead of running directly into Maidstone via the A229, the bus will stop at Morrisons where you will be able to catch the number 82 bus into Maidstone town centre.
+When the trial service begins, instead of running directly into Maidstone via the A229, the bus will stop at Morrisons where you will be able to catch the number 82 bus into Maidstone town centre.
 This means the bus can run twice as often.
 Concessionary travel passes will still be accepted and if you buy a ticket on board you will be able to use it on both buses without paying extra.
 The service will continue to be operated by Arriva and school journeys will not be affected.
 A new timetable will be available nearer the time.
 After a year, KCC and Arriva will decide whether the trial should be made permanent.
 Full details of the trial are available at :

 KCC have launched a Bus Feedback Portal.
 This includes information about how to make a formal complaint or compliment about bus services and who to contact in the event that bus users experience problems.
 It also includes a feedback form for residents to let them know about their experiences of using buses and the quality of service provided.